Jakob-Bach/DS-Lab-2023/README.md

   The only preprocessing is encoding of categorical features.

 ## Task 2a: Active Learining for SAT Solving

+This task stems from the field of [SAT solving](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).
+We use features of SAT instances from the [Global Benchmark Database (`GBD`)](https://gbd.iti.kit.edu/) and runtimes from the [SAT Competition 2022](https://satcompetition.github.io/2022/) `Anniversary Track`.
+We have two prediction targets:

+- Is the instance satisfiable or not (column `result` in database `meta`)?
+- Does a solver run into a timeout on an instance or not (based on the runtime data)?

+Besides exploring the data, students should use classification approaches.
+We invesigate a traditional "passive" as well as an active-learning scenario for predictions.

+### Preparation

+`prepare_data.py` pre-processes the dataset:

+- download databases with meta data and instance features from `GBD`
+- download runtime data from SAT-Competition website
+- merge databases
+- filter instances:
+  - 2022 Anniversary Track
+  - known satisfiablity result
+  - no NAs in instance features

 ## Task 2b: Meta-Learning for Encoder Selection